0xsequence/niftyswap/audits/2023_04_Wrappers_Ignacio_Mazzara.md

 ### Low

 - L1 - line 8 - There is no check whether the implementation is a contract.
-Consider adding the `isContract` check to prevent human errors.
+Consider adding the `isContract` check to prevent human errors. **IGNORED: With CREATE2 it's possible that the proxy may be deployed pointing to a known address before the implementation has been deployed.**

 #### Notes

 - N1 - line 5 - Consider using the `immutable` keyword for the `implementation` variable since it is not intended to be changed during the contract's lifecycle.
-This change will reduce gas consumption at deployment and execution.
+This change will reduce gas consumption at deployment and execution. **IGNORED: Assembly access to immutable variables is not supported in solidity 0.8.4.**

 ### WrapperErrors.sol